viamrobotics/docs/docs/components/sensor/_index.md

 ---

 A _sensor_ is a device that can measure information about the outside world.
-Add a sensor component to your robot to send the information the sensor measures to the computer controlling the robot.
+Add a sensor component to your machine to send the information the sensor measures to the computer controlling the machine.

 {{% alert title="Tip" color="tip" %}}